Man arrested with 80lbs of pot candy in home

 Tampa Police arrested a man they say was making and packaging candy laced with marijuana.
-Specifically, police say, 24-year-old Zachary Walters was making pot gummies.
+Officers say 24-year-old Zachary Walters was making pot gummies.

 According to court documents, police found about 80 pounds of the drug-laced candy inside of his home.